omalcolmson/cosc465-capstone/README.md

 ### Breaking down the tasks
 We wrote our scripts to achieve and support the following tasks:
 - run `traceroute` on each of our original domains to examine intermediate nodes and end servers (supporting domains)
-- use the internet browser developer tool to track the network activity when directly visiting the original domains to get a list of all supporting domains
+- use the internet browser (we used Google Chrome) developer tool to track the network activity when directly visiting the original domains to get a list of all supporting domains
 - determine the geographic location of these intermediate nodes and end servers via IP address lookups
 - determine what, if any, AS organizations oversaw the routers and/or end servers that were part of the path taken to get to the origial domain

-### Matching the Tasks and the Supporting Scripts
+## Matching the Tasks and the Supporting Scripts
 **`traceroutePaths.py`**
 - iterates through the list of original domains and runs `traceroute-paris`, writing the output for each to a separate file
 - output for each original domain is stored in the `TracerouteOutput` folder where the title of the file is the domain that was passed in to traceroute